MicrosoftDocs/customer-insights/ci-docs/journeys/marketing-license.md

 ## Step 3: Add more capacity

 You can purchase additional contact or interaction packs if the capacity included in the base license doesn't meet your needs.
-A marketing interaction is a personalized message sent to any entity, such as a contact, lead, account, or Customer Insights profile, using real-time marketing features.
-The message can be sent through out-of-the-box channels available in Customer Insights - Journeys (for example, email, web-form submissions, push notifications, event check-ins, LinkedIn), external channels (for example, SMS providers), or third-party systems integrated with Customer Insights - Journeys.
+A marketing interaction is a personalized message sent to any entity, such as a contact, lead, account, or Customer Insights - Data profile, using real-time marketing features.
+The message can be sent through out-of-the-box channels available in Customer Insights (for example, email, web-form submissions, push notifications, event check-ins, LinkedIn), external channels (for example, SMS providers), or third-party systems integrated with Customer Insights.

-As mentioned in the [purchase and set up article](purchase.md), contacts that are stored, but not marketed to using Customer Insights - Journeys don't count towards the marketing contacts quota.
+As mentioned in the [purchase and set up article](purchase.md), contacts that are stored, but not marketed to using Customer Insights don't count towards the marketing contacts quota.
 After an interaction is logged for a contact, it doesn't matter how many marketing interactions that contact performs, the contact is still counted once.

 ## Next steps

-After you've purchased your Customer Insights - Journeys license, you'll need to start setting it up.
-Learn more in the [purchase and set up Dynamics 365 Customer Insights - Journeys](purchase.md) article.
+After you've purchased your Customer Insights license, you'll need to start setting it up.
+Learn more in the [purchase and set up Dynamics 365 Customer Insights](purchase.md) article.

 [!INCLUDE[footer-include](./includes/footer-banner.md)]